 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Recommended previous knowledge

 Lectures, seminar, laboratorywork and a fieldcourse.
 Selected scientific papers will be discussed in a seminar where active participation is expected.
 In addition there will be a small project with an essay.
 Compulsory attendance at seminars, laboratorywork and field course.
 The course will take place at Lids hus, Natural History Museum, Tøyen.
-It is mandatory to meet and register on the first lecture.

 The field course in spring 2018 will be given in Kenya or Ethiopia.
 The students must cover expenses for food and transport to and from the airport.
 The flight ticket and hotel is covered by the department.
 There will be an alternative arrangement for student who cannot travel for medical reasons.

 First lecture is mandatory.
 If you can not attend the first lecture, please send a note to firstname.lastname@example.org, before the first lecture.